beratgonultas/raddam-diary/README.md

 # ssh-and-lxplus
-## Small tutorial on SSH and LXPLUS
+## A small tutorial on SSH and LXPLUS

 ### First Step: What is SSH?